jr198868/Semantic-analysis-of-product-reviews-from-Amazon-by-using-natural-language-processing/README.md

 #### ABSTRACT:

-Next we'll build a model for sentiment analysis in Python.
-This is something that allows us to assign a score to a block of text that tells us how positive or negative it is.
-People have used sentiment analysis on Twitter to predict the stock market.
+This project aims to build a model for sentiment analysis for the different product reviews from Amazon.
+This project can allow me to assign a score to a block of text that tells us how positive or negative it is.

-We'll go over some practical tools and techniques like the NLTK (natural language toolkit) library and latent semantic analysis or LSA.
+In this project, several practical tools including the NLTK (natural language toolkit) library and latent semantic analysis or LSA have been used.